FreeOpcUa/opcua-asyncio/README.md

 The documentation is available here [ReadTheDocs](http://opcua-asyncio.readthedocs.org/en/latest/).

-The API remains mostly unchanged in regards to [python-opcua](https://github.com/FreeOpcUa/python-opcua).
+The API remains mostly unchanged in regards to [python-opcua](http://opcua-asyncio.rtfd.io/).
-Main difference is that many methods have been refactored to return coroutines.
+Main difference is that most methods are now async.
 Please have a look at [the examples](https://github.com/FreeOpcUa/opcua-asyncio/blob/master/examples) and/or the code.

 A simple GUI client is available: https://github.com/FreeOpcUa/opcua-client-gui